NVIDIA/trt-samples-for-hackathon-cn/cookbook/07-Tool/OnnxWeightProcess/README.md

 # Onnx Weight Separator

-+ A tool to separate weights from a ONNX file, usually for visualization of a remote large ONNX file.
++ A tool to separate weights from a ONNX file, or compose weights to a ONNX file, usually for visualization of a remote large ONNX file.

 + Steps to run.